tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 We currently support transform ``tc.Circuit`` from and to Qiskit ``QuantumCircuit`` object.

-Export to Qiskit (possible for futher hardware experiment, compiling and visualization): ``c.to_qiskit()``.
+Export to Qiskit (possible for further hardware experiment, compiling, and visualization): ``c.to_qiskit()``.

 Import from Qiskit: ``c = tc.Circuit.from_qiskit(QuantumCircuit, n)``

-**Circuit visualization:**
+**Circuit Visualization:**

 ``c.vis_tex()`` can generate tex code for circuit visualization based on LaTeX `quantikz <https://arxiv.org/abs/1809.03842>`__ package.

 There are also some automatic pipeline helper functions to directly generate figures from tex code, but they require extra installations in the environment.

 ``render_pdf(tex)`` function requires full installation of LaTeX locally.
-And in Jupyter environment, we may prefer ``render_pdf(tex, notebook=True)`` to return jpg figures, which further require wand magicwand library installed, see `here <https://docs.wand-py.org/en/latest/>`__.
+And in the Jupyter environment, we may prefer ``render_pdf(tex, notebook=True)`` to return jpg figures, which further require wand magicwand library installed, see `here <https://docs.wand-py.org/en/latest/>`__.

 Or since we can transform ``tc.Circuit`` into QuantumCircuit easily, we have a simple pipeline to first transform ``tc.Circuit`` into Qiskit and then call the visualization built in Qiskit.
 Namely, we have ``c.draw()`` API.

 **Circuit Intermediate Representation:**

 TensorCircuit provides its own circuit IR as a python list of dicts.
-This IR can be further utilized to run compiling, generate serialization qasm or render circuit figures.
+This IR can be further utilized to run compiling, generate serialization qasm, or render circuit figures.

-The IR is given as a list, each element is a dict containing information on one gate that applied on the circuit.
-Note gate attr in the dict is actually a python function that returns the gate's node.
+The IR is given as a list, each element is a dict containing information on one gate that is applied to the circuit.
+Note gate attr in the dict is a python function that returns the gate's node.

 .. code-block:: python